Generative Patch Priors for Practical Compressive Image Recovery

 \textbf{Generative Patch Prior:} Formally, a patch is is defined as $x_p = \mathcal{F}(\mathbf{x},c,\tau)$, where $c$ is the center of the patch with width $\tau$, on an image $\mathbf{x}$ defined on uniform grid $[0,1]^2$, and $\mathcal{F}$ is the patch transform \cite{cho2008patch} which decomposes an image into $N_p$ equally sized non-overlapping patches.
 First, we train a GAN on a dataset of patches until convergence.
 This dataset can be obtained either by using the patch transform on a dataset with larger images like ImageNet \cite{russakovsky2015imagenet}, or directly using a dataset with smaller images like CIFAR \cite{krizhevsky2009learning}.
-While traditional patch-based methods assume patches to be texture-features with mostly low frequency spatial information, we find that datasets like CIFAR can form effective learned priors as well.
+While traditional patch-based methods assume much smaller patches (of size $4\times 4$ or $8\times 8$) to be texture-features with mostly low frequency spatial information, we find that datasets like CIFAR with relatively larger patches can form effective learned priors.
 Once we have the pre-trained GAN, the solution to the inverse problem with the generative image prior is reformulated in terms of a patch-based generator as follows: